Skip to content

 • ENERGY STAR Cold Climate = tested at 5 degrees F, must maintain 70% capacity.
 Good baseline, not a guarantee.

-• What actually matters: Does the unit maintain capacity below -5 degrees F?
+• What actually matters: does the unit maintain capacity below -5 degrees F?
 Most "cold climate" units don't.

-• Our proven models: Mitsubishi H2i (4,000+ installed), Bosch IDS Ultra (600+), Carrier 27VNA1 & 37MUH (90+)
+• Proven models: Mitsubishi H2i (4,000+ installed), Bosch IDS Ultra (600+), Carrier 27VNA1 & 37MUH (90+).

-• Skip: Daikin, Lennox, new R454B Tranes, MrCool, Rheem, Fujitsu multi-zones
+• Skip: Daikin, Lennox, new R454B Tranes, MrCool, Rheem, Fujitsu multi-zones.

 The Cold Climate Label Problem